bmwcarit/ramses-composer-docs/advanced/modules/README.md

 * Create a new LuaScriptModule in the Resource view
     * Set its URI to the file created above
     * Set its name to "LightModule"
+* Create a new LuaScript in the Scene Graph
+    * Fix the "missing module" error in the LightControl script by selecting the "LightModule" from the dropdown list
+    * Fix the id error by changing the light_id to a value between 1 and 3
 * Modify the LightControl script from the monkey example to start with `modules("light")`
-* Fix the "missing module" error in the LightControl script by selecting the "LightModule" from the dropdown list
 * Modify the LightControl script to use data/functions from the LightModule